leobertolazzi/influential-examples/README.md

 ## Results

 The results for evaluation 2. and 3. are available in the folder `results`.
-Since evaluation 1. is qualitative, only examples for the MLP are available.
+Since evaluation 1. is qualitative, only examples for the CNN are available.